-The term “wasp” covers a variety of species, and some of the species relevant to St. Louis residents are paper wasps, yellow jackets, and different species of mud wasps.
+The term “wasp” covers a variety of species, and some of the species relevant to us are paper wasps, yellow jackets, and different species of mud wasps.
 Wasp species are actually very important for the control of native pests, but infestations in and around human dwellings can cause problems.

 The different species of wasps do have some similarities.
 Wasps have a hard exoskeleton that protect them from chemical and physical threats.
 All wasp species also possess an organ known as an ovipositor, which is the infamous stinger.
 Only female wasps have this ovipositor because it is also the organ used to lay eggs.
 Unfortunately for humans, the stinger is also connected to poison glands.
 Unlike bees with their barbed stingers that have one-time uses, wasps can sting a target repeatedly.